RoaringBitmap/JitPackRoaringBitmapProject/README.md

 The approach with gradle is similar.

-All you need is the following `build.gradle` file:
+All you need is to edit your `build.gradle` file like so:

 ```groovy
 plugins {